John Bryant – Head of Integration and Development, Torbay Council and Torbay and South Devon NHS Foundation Trust

 James has recently advised on several significant charity mergers, collaborations and restructurings, and academy school conversions and re-brokerings, and has helped establish numerous new charities and social enterprises for a wide range of clients.

 Nicky Stevenson – Social Enterprise/Business Advisor

 Nicky Stevenson has worked in the social enterprise sector for over 20 years.
 She has been a business adviser in a co-operative development agency and with The Guild, a well-established social enterprise consultancy.
-She is currently a freelance researcher and also works for Charity Bank, a Social Enterprise Mark Holder .
+She is an Associate Lecturer at Anglia Ruskin University and a board member of Social Enterprise East of England.
+She previously worked for Charity Bank, a Social Enterprise Mark holder.

 She specialises in social impact measurement and has co-written a number of tools to help small organisations measure their impact and she is a trained Social Return on Investment practitioner with full approved advisor status and is a member of the SROI network.

 Nicky has a long background with the Social Enterprise Mark CIC, as she was commissioned to design the original application criteria and piloted the assessment process.
 In 2015 her book (with Helen Fitzhugh) ‘Inside Social Enterprise’ was published by Policy Press.

 Joe Scaife – Head of Charity and Not for Profit Group at Bishop Fleming Chartered Accountants